zeropointnine/tts-toy/README.md

 # Updates

+2025-04-09

+- TTS text now displays in sync with audio segment being played.
+Toggle with `!sync`.

 2025-04-08

 - Chat response now streams, allowing for audio generation to begin after the first several words are received.